ruilisi/lingti-sdk/node-addon/docs/API.md

 **Notes:**
 - Requires `runPing()` to be called first
 - Returns last recorded values (not live)
-- Values are `-1` if ping failed or not yet available
+- Ping values are `-1` if ping failed or not yet available
+- UDP loss is a percentage from 0 to 100

 ---